ktbyers/scp_sidecar/README.md

 # netsidecar
-Ansible modules using SCP and SSH to transfer files to Cisco IOS devices.
+Ansible modules for Cisco IOS Devices based upon an SCP file transfer and an SSH control channel

-General pattern is to create a Paramiko SSH control channel and then create a separate SCP channel to transfer a file to the remote network device.

-'ip scp server enable' must be configured on the Cisco IOS device.

-Requires:
+<h4>This is totally experimental at this point</h4>

+<h6>Modules: </h6>
+cisco_file_transfer     [Idempotent, works reasonably well]
+cisco_config_merge      [Not idempotent, experimental]
+cisco_config_replace    [Not idempotent, experimental]

+<h6>Requires: </h6>
 paramiko>=1.13.0
 scp>=0.10.0
 netmiko>=0.2.0

-<h4>This is totally experimental at this point</h4>
+<h6>Router configuration</h6>
+'ip scp server enable' must be configured on the Cisco IOS device.

+<h6>Notes and caveats</h6>
+An enable secret is not supported for the SCP file transfer operation.
+The username/password provided must have sufficient access to write a file to the remote filesystem.
+The lack of support of enable secret is due to problems encountered on the SCP connection (probably due to how Cisco's SSH is implemented).

 <br>